jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to get list of firmwares available on FortiManager drive?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+Caught in #0645390.

-Caught in Mantis #0645390: |fmg_api| URL `/um/image/list`, will return all the firmware files present on FortiManager local disk.
+|fmg_api| URL `/um/image/list`, will return all the firmware files present on FortiManager local disk.

 Those firmware files could be the ones imported by the FortiManager administrators and or the ones downloaded from FortiGuard servers (FDS servers).

 **REQUEST:**